The Ultimate Guide to Roof Styles for Sheds

 You’ve finally decided to build that shed you’ve been talking about for years.
 The plans are drawn up, the materials list is coming together, and then it hits you: what type of roof should you put on this thing?

 Nobody builds a shed hoping it’ll collapse under the first winter snow.
-The roof style you choose affects everything from how long your storage sheds will last to how much storage space you’ll have inside.
+The design you choose affects everything from how long your storage sheds will last to how much storage space you’ll have inside.

-But how do you know which of the many roof styles is right for your shed roofing project?
-Is a gable roof always the answer?
-Should you consider metal roofs over asphalt shingles?
+But how do you know which of the many available options is right for your project?
+Is a traditional triangular design always the answer?
+Should you consider metal roofs over traditional shingles?
 And what exactly is a gambrel roof anyway?

-The classic gable roof is the triangular style that probably first comes to mind when you think “roof.”
-There’s a reason gable shed roofs are so popular – they just work.
+The classic triangular design is what probably first comes to mind when you think “roof.”
+There’s a reason gable roofs are so popular – they just work.

 • Two sloping sides that meet at a central ridge